 Control-M: Orchestrating Workflows Across the Continuum

-Fortunately, this type of technology exists in Control-M, BMC’s workflow orchestration tool.
+Fortunately, this type of technology exists in Control-M, BMC’s application workflow orchestration tool.
 Control-M provides advanced operational capabilities easily consumed by Dev, Ops and lines of business alike, including end-to-end workflow connectivity – any application, any data source, and all critical systems of record – mainframe to cloud.

 With Control-M implemented, firms realize these and other benefits:

-- Streamlined orchestration of business applications – which helps teams deliver better applications faster by embedding workflow orchestration into the CI/CD pipeline
+- Streamlined orchestration of business applications – which helps teams deliver better applications faster by embedding application workflow orchestration into the CI/CD pipeline

 - Extended Dev and Ops collaboration– which allows workflows to be versioned, tested and maintained, helping developers, engineers and SREs define, schedule, manage and monitor application workflows in the production environment

 - Simplified workflows across hybrid and multi-cloud environments– complete with AWS, Azure and Google Cloud Platform integrations

 - Data-driven outcomes delivered faster – making it easy for teams to manage big data workflows at scale